 - Write off any unsalable items

 If your company issues audited financial statements, your audit team will be present during the physical inventory count.
 They are not there to help count inventory.
 Instead, they will observe the procedures, review written inventory processes and cutoffs, evaluate internal controls over inventory, and perform independent counts to compare to your inventory listing and counts made by your employees.

 Beyond the count

 When the inventory count is complete, it is critical to investigate discrepancies between your computerized accounting records and physical inventory counts.
-We can use this information to help you evaluate how to stock items more efficiently and safeguard against future write-offs due to fraud, damage, or obsolescence.
+Our team of audit and assurance experts can use this information to help you evaluate how to stock items more efficiently and safeguard against future write-offs due to fraud, damage, or obsolescence.

 Contact us today to see how we can help you.